bridgecrewio/checkov/docs/5.Contribution/New-Check.md

 Additionally, a check can be suppressed by Checkov on a given configuration by inserting a skip comment inside a specific configuration scope.
 Then, the check's result on the suppressed configuration would be `SKIPPED`.
 Read more about Checkov's [Suppressions](../3.Scans/resource-scans.md) for further details.

+## IaC type scanner
+Identify which IaC type would be tested under the check. currently, Checkov scans either Terraform or CloudFormation configuration files.
+Place your following code under `checkov/<scanner>` folder, where `<scanner>` is either `terraform` or `cloudformation`.

 ### Check type and provider

 Checks are divided first to folders grouped by their type, and are after divided by their provider.

-Checks should relate to a common Terraform configuration type of a specific public cloud provider.
+Checks should relate to a common IaC configuration type of a specific public cloud provider.
 For example, a check that validates the encryption configuration of an S3 bucket is considered to be of type `resource`, and of `aws` provider.

 Identify the type and provider of the new check in order to place it correctly under the project structure.